top of page

 March 30 Rev. Michael "Pastor Mick" Erickson

 April 6 Ret.
-Rev. Larry Vilardo - Communion Sunday
+Rev. Dr. Larry Vilardo - Communion Sunday

 April 13 Elder Dr. Wayne Shen - Palm Sunday